-- Check a spot to make sure the recipe won’t damage the fabric or colors before soaking the entire item.
+Check a small section first to make sure the recipe won’t damage the fabric or affect colors before submerging the entire article.

-- When drying linens in the sun, lay them directly on the grass instead of hanging them–the weight of hanging wet items can warp or damage the fibers.
+When finishing off in the sun, lay them directly on the grass instead of hanging them–the weight of hanging wet items can warp or weaken the fibers.

 1/4 cup Kosher or Sea salt